nattavitk/s3-antivirus-lambda-cloudformation/README.md

     1. S3 that stores lambda zip file

-        -   _S3 bucket name_ - can import from another stack
+        -   _S3 bucket name_ - can import from another stack (and use it for ARN)

         -   _S3 bucket key_ (zipped Lambda filename) - can import from another stack

-        -   _S3 bucket ARN_ - can import from another stack

     2. S3 to store ClamAV definition files

-        -   _S3 bucket name_
+        -   _S3 bucket name_ (use it for ARN also)

-        -   _S3 bucket key_ - folder where the definitions are stored.
+        -   _S3 bucket key_ - folder where the definitions are stored

-        -   _S3 bucket ARN_

     3. S3 that stores files which we need ClamAV to scan the virus _(only for IAM role purpose)_

-        -   _S3 bucket name_ - can import from another stack
+        -   _S3 bucket name_ - can import from another stack (and use it for ARN)

-        -   _S3 bucket ARN_ - can import from another stack
+        -   _S3 bucket key_ - folder where the target folder

 ## Authors